 Sydney Metro Northwest will be the first fully-automated metro rail system in Australia and is on track to open to customers in the first half of 2019.
 Sydney Metro Northwest will deliver eight new railway stations and 4,000 commuter car parking spaces to Sydney’s growing North West population.

 UEA Trenchless installed HDPE PN20 pipes, performing five parallel HDD bores through 90mpa Minchinbury sandstone using a Vermeer D300x500 and Vermeer D100x120.
 The PN20 pipes ranged from 800mm to 280mm and will replace the existing water mains, which are required to be removed to facilitate the installation of the Sydney Metro Rail line.
-UEA Trenchless is contracted to deliver both the trenchless and trenched components of work.
+UEA was contracted to deliver both the trenchless and trenched components of work.